-In 2014 students in grades 3-5 were randomly selected for the PASS Social Studies test by the State Department.
+In 2013-2014 students in grades 3-5 were randomly selected for the PASS Social Studies test by the State Department.
 83% of the students tested scored in the met and exemplary categories.
-The number scoring exemplary has remained consistent over the past three years in the range of 38-39%.
+The number scoring exemplary has remained consistent over the past four years in the range of 30-39%.
+From 2014-2016, all students in grades 4-5 were administered the Social Studies SCPASS.
+The percentage of students scoring met/exemplary also remains consistent over time in the range of 79%-81%.